 Venue: Ca Ong Tomb – 77 Hoang Hoa Tham Street, Thang Tam Ward, Vung Tau City

 Nghinh Ong festival is known as the biggest festival of Vung Tau’s fishermen.
-In 2000, it was selected to be one of the 15 biggest festivals in Vietnam by the Vietnam National Administration of Tourism, Ministry of Culture, Sports, and Tourism.
-The festival is held to show the appreciation of the fishermen towards the whales, or “Ca Ong”, who help them on their venture to the sea.
+In 2000, the Vietnam National Administration of Tourism, Ministry of Culture, Sports, and Tourism selected it as one of the 15 biggest festivals in Vietnam.
+The festival is held to show fishermen’s appreciation for the whales, or “Ca Ong,” who help them on their journey to the sea.

 Tran Hung Dao’s Death Memorial